 Rose family (Rosaceae)

-Cultivation: This is an adaptable plant that can be found in full or partial sun, slightly moist to dry conditions, and fertile to sterile soil, including loam, clay-loam, and stony soil.
-The foliage is initially attractive, but becomes worn-out looking by the time the flowers begin to bloom.
+Cultivation: This is an adaptable plant that can be found in full or partial sun, moist to dry-mesic conditions, and fertile to sterile soil, including loam, clay-loam, sandy loam, and stony soil.
+The foliage is initially attractive, but it has a tendency to become worn-out looking in dry areas by the time the flowers bloom.

-Range & Habitat: Rough Cinquefoil is a common plant in northern and central Illinois, but less common or absent in many areas of southern Illinois (see Distribution Map).
+Range & Habitat: Rough Cinquefoil is a common plant in northern and central Illinois, but it is less common or absent in many areas of southern Illinois (see Distribution Map).
 Mohlenbrock (2002) considers this species to be adventive from Eurasia, but other authorities think native strains exist that are difficult or impossible to distinguish from those of the Old World.
 I am inclined toward the former view because this species is typically found in areas that are weedy and disturbed.
-Habitats include disturbed areas of mesic prairies and savannas (particularly where fire has occurred), fields and pastures, gardens and edges of yards, edges of parking lots, vacant lots, and miscellaneous waste areas.
+Habitats include weedy meadows, fields and pastures, gardens and edges of yards, edges of parking lots, vacant lots, borders of small streams, sloughs, sandy marshes, and miscellaneous waste areas.

 Faunal Associations: The nectar and pollen of the flowers attract small bees and flies primarily.
-Rabbits, groundhogs, and livestock occasionally eat the foliage of Potentilla spp.
-(Cinquefoils).
-The seeds of Cinquefoils may be able to pass through their gullets and remain viable, thus these mammalian herbivores may play an important role in their dispersion to new areas.
+Rabbits, groundhogs, deer, and livestock occasionally eat the foliage of Potentilla spp. (cinquefoils).
+The seeds of cinquefoils are able to pass through their digestive tracts and remain viable, thus these mammalian herbivores play an important role in their dispersion to new areas.

 Photographic Location: Near the edge of an abandoned parking lot at Judge Webber Park in Urbana, Illinois.
 This plant was growing in stony ground.